 The local development plan is currently being renewed.
 Climate change mitigation and adaptation are key themes throughout the current plan and has been strengthened in the draft LDP.
-It is proposed the new LDP will be published in 2020.
+It is proposed the new LDP2 will be published in 2020-21.

 The new Biodiversity Strategy 2018-22 and Biodiversity Duty Implementation Plan were launched in 2018.
 The Strategy is reviewed every five years and the BDIP every three years.
 Action planning takes places on a rolling programme and kept under continual review.
-The South Lanarkshire Biodiversity Partnership meets up to two times per year, but the project development is largely driven by subgroups that meet more regularly.
+The South Lanarkshire Biodiversity Partnership meets once a year, but the project development is largely driven by subgroups that meet more regularly.

 The Strategic Environmental Assessment process is well embedded within the Council and provides an opportunity to assess the risks and opportunities of climate change in new or revised plans, policies and strategies.
+The next sustainable development and climate change strategy will undergo a full SEA.
+The climate adaptation strategy for the city region is also undergoing a full SEA.